 - The email address is invalid (typo, etc).

 - The domain doesn't exist.

 Hard email bounces are very important to remove right away as there is no "fix" to the delivery issue.
 Email marketing platforms will do this for you.
-But, if you are manually maintaining your list, be sure to remove the email address right away.
+But, if you are manually maintaining your list, be sure to remove the bounced email address right away.

 It is important to note that having a few soft/hard bounces is normal for most email marketing campaigns.
-It's nearly impossible to send a large email blast without having one or two full email boxes or an email address with a typo.
+It's nearly impossible to send a large email blast without having one or two full email inboxes or an email address with a typo.
 So, don't take bounced emails personally, just remove them and move on to your next send.